NSW Police provides the public face of road safety to the community and is a key road safety stakeholder.

 - if any vehicles were towed as a result of the crash, after leaving the crash site you need to contact the Police Assistance Line on 131 444 to report the crash as soon as possible.

-For more general information on what to do after a car crash, visit the RMS Geared website.
+For more general information on what to do after a car crash, visit the NSW Government - What to do at a car crash page.